The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 It is run at Aintree over a distance of approximately 2 miles and 1 furlong, with nine hurdles to be jumped.
 The race is for novice hurdlers and takes place every year in early April during the Grand National meeting.

-The race was originally known as the Lancashire Hurdle in the 1960s and early 1970s, and it has since been given various different sponsored names.
+The race was initially known as the Lancashire Hurdle in the 1960s and early 1970s, and it has since been sponsored under various names.

-It was classified as Grade 2 for a time until being upgraded to Grade 1 in 2005.
+It was initially classified as Grade 2 but was upgraded to Grade 1 in 2005.

 The Aintree Bowl takes place at 2.55 on the first day of the Aintree Festival.